We just don’t give a damn.

 With more and more companies like Everlane taking corporate stewardship seriously, this is a trend that I think we can all get behind – especially when the quality of the product isn’t at all compromised.

-So, when you buy a shirt from Everlane, know that you are purchasing from a company that isn’t shitty and wants to make the world a little bit better of a place.
+So, when you buy a shirt from Everlane, know that you are purchasing from a company that isn’t horrible and wants to make the world a little bit better of a place.